emartech/content-blocks-book/concepts.md

 **Emarsys blocks:** there are basic Emarsys blocks which are available for all users.
 These are protected and the users couldn't change them but they can fork to create new blocks.

-**Block versions:** a block could have different versions, eg. with different HTML and styles.
+**Block variations:** a block could have different variations, eg. with different HTML and styles.

+**Permission control:** the customer could set the permissions for creating templates and/or campaigns per user.

 ## Concepts under consideration